weewx/weewx/docs_src/quickstarts/git.md

     python3 -m pip install Pillow
     ```

+5. If you are running Python 3.6, you must install a backport to allow
+importation of package resources:

+    ``` {.shell .copy}
+    # for Python 3.6 only:
+    python3 -m pip install importlib-resources
+    ```

-5. Depending on your situation, you may want to install these additional
+6. Depending on your situation, you may want to install these additional
 dependencies:

     ``` {.shell .copy}